Fulbright Program for U.S. Students

 Sponsored by the U.S. Department of State

-The Fulbright program provides a grant to fund students, scholars, teachers, and professionals to conduct research projects in another country.
+The Fulbright program provides a grant to fund students, scholars, teachers and professionals to conduct research projects in other countries.
 See http://fulbright.state.gov/programs.html for more information.

 Read about some recent UC recipients of the Fulbright grant: